klaire03/Coursera_capstone/README.md

 IBM Capstone - Final report.pdf --> The final report on the Capstone project entitled: "Using k-means clustering to compare cities in UK and Spain"

 capstoneproject.ipynb --> The Python code for the Capstone project

+IBM Data Science - Final Presentation.pdf --> The final presentation of the Capstone project